 - But if you plan ahead, and negotiate with the venue’s Event Manager, you can easily reduce these types of expenses.

-- Other factors to consider: Most good GMP trainers allow substitution for training lists or course rosters.
+- Other factors to consider for digital training vs classroom training: Most good GMP trainers allow substitution for training lists or course rosters.

 - Have another employee on standby to attend the training course, in case the original registrant needs to cancels